 Boulevard of Flowers

-Beauties Visiting in Winter by Chikanobu Toyohara (1890)
+Bustle in the Boulevard of Flowers by Chikanobu Toyohara (1890)

 It is time of celebration of cherry blossoms in the Edo pleasure quarter and the most beautiful courtesans are portrayed clad in their most fabulous kimonos admiring the flowers.
 They are compared to being exquisite flowers, to be admired, which adds to the reason for the use of the word of "flowers" in the title.